Share your insights

 • The mother should be instructed to assume the knee-chest position or a Trendelenburg position (lying on her back with her legs raised higher than her head) to relieve pressure on the cord.

-• Manual elevation of the presenting fetal part off the cord by a healthcare provider via a vaginal examination can reduce compression until delivery.
+• Manual elevation of the presenting foetal part off the cord by a healthcare provider via a vaginal examination can reduce compression until delivery.

-• Oxygen administration to the mother can help increase fetal oxygenation.
+• Oxygen administration to the mother can help increase foetal oxygenation.

 Surgical Treatment:

-• Caesarean section is often the safest and quickest way to deliver the baby in the case of cord prolapse, especially if fetal distress is evident.
+• Caesarean section is often the safest and quickest way to deliver the baby in the case of cord prolapse, especially if foetal distress is evident.

 Prognosis

-• Delayed intervention may lead to fetal hypoxia, acidosis, and potentially death.
+• Delayed intervention may lead to foetal hypoxia, acidosis, and potentially death.

 Leave a Reply